ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/store-operations/patch-TS-data.markdown

 #### Usage Samples

-* In this sample, we provide `PatchOperation`with a script that patches 100 time-series entries to a document.
+* In this sample, we provide `PatchOperation`with a script that patches 100 time series entries to a document.
   Timestamps and values are drawn from an array, and other arguments are provided in the "Values" section.
   {CODE TS_region-Operation_Patch-Append-100-TS-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-* In this sample, we use `PatchOperation` to remove a range of 50 time-series entries from a document.
+* In this sample, we use `PatchOperation` to remove a range of 50 time series entries from a document.
   {CODE TS_region-Operation_Patch-Remove-50-TS-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}